Avimesa/user-guide-nodejs-developer/README.md

 npm install
 ```

-There are several examples in this repo to explore, we wil be using the `queue-subscriber` example, which by default will consume data from the `raw` queue.
+There are several examples in this repo to explore.
+We will be using the `queue-subscriber` example, which by default will consume data from the `raw` queue.

 First, we need to set the **API Key** and **API Password** by editing the `queue-subscriber/index.js` file, and updating the following lines: